24 Things to Never Say to Someone With Coronavirus

-Despite what you might think, there is no common “look” to sickness.
+Despite what you might think, there is no common “look” to sickness or COVID-19.
 According to the CDC, 60 percent of Americans live with a chronic disease, including heart disease, cancer, and diabetes.
-It is important to keep in mind that while many people might be silently suffering, chronic illnesses don’t necessarily include visible symptoms.
+It is important to keep in mind that while many people might be silently suffering, illnesses don’t necessarily include visible symptoms.
 While you might be trying to make someone feel better by telling them they don’t appear sick, it could potentially make them feel as though you are discounting their suffering.

 "Oh, I know how you feel"

 Pain and suffering are not universal, so there is no way that you can know exactly what someone is going through — even if you have suffered the exact same illness.
 "Everyone experiences illness differently," Matthew Mintz, MD, points out.
 "The illness experience is a combination of pathology (the actual disease process causing the illness), genetics/host susceptibility (how your body reacts), culture, previous illness experience, and a host of other factors."
 Instead of saying that you know how someone is feeling he suggests alternatives like "oh, that sounds awful," or "I can understand why you don't feel well."

 Don't expect a sick person to ask for help.
 Not only do a lot of people have too much pride to ask you for a favor, keep in mind that they are sick — so they probably aren't even thinking properly.
 "I had one person ask me why I didn't ask them for help after I suffered a stroke," Baron says.
 "Hello!
 My brain wasn't exactly working properly enough to even ask."
 Don't wait for someone to ask you for help.
 Most people aren’t going to call you up and ask for chicken soup, but if you simply order a food delivery for them, they are going to be grateful and will happily slurp it down.